Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Texans stats and trends

+- Houston has three wins against the spread in five games this year.

-- This season, the Texans have one ATS win in two games as an underdog of 10 points or more.
+- The Texans have been underdogs by 10 points or more two times this season and covered the spread once.

-- Houston's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).
+- Houston's games this season have gone over the total in three out of five opportunities (60%).

 Home and road insights